Here are Some Tips for Creating an Estate Plan that Benefits a Child with Special Needs

 Along with a will and trust establishing how assets from your estate will benefit your special needs child, you may establish a financial power of attorney that allows an agent you name to use your assets to assist your special needs child if you become incapacitated.
 A financial power of attorney can be drafted to empower the agent to establish and fund a trust for your child.

 It is also beneficial to draft a letter of intent to accompany estate planning documents.
-This a plain-language explanation of your wishes for the care of your child that also advises a new non-family caregiver or trustee about the day-to-day activities, unique likes, dislikes, needs, preferences and other information they should know about your special child.
+This is a plain-language explanation of your wishes for the care of your child that also advises a new non-family caregiver or trustee about the day-to-day activities, unique likes, dislikes, needs, preferences, and other information they should know about your special child.

 Get Help From a Special Needs Family Planning Attorney

 A child who is a special part of your family requires special thought and planning for when you cannot be there for them.
 The dedicated Raleigh special needs planning attorneys of the Brady Cobin Law Group have more than 35 years of experience helping North Carolina families like yours prepare for their future.
-We can help you understand how government programs, special needs trusts, your will, insurance and other estate planning vehicles can be set up to ensure your loved one’s future needs will be met.
+We can help you understand how government programs, special needs trusts, your will, insurance, and other estate planning vehicles can be set up to ensure your loved one’s future needs will be met.

 If you care for someone with special needs, our experienced attorneys have the knowledge and resources to help you make your loved one’s future secure.
 Contact us online today or at (919) 782-3500 to set up a conversation about your estate plan.